 About the Hanoi night market

-Those visitors who have done their research before visiting have surely caught wind of the weekend night market in Hanoi.
+Those visitors who have done their research before visiting have surely caught wind of the weekend Hanoi night market.
 It occupies some of the busiest streets found in the Old Quarter, including Hang Duong, Hang Ngang, and Hang Dao.
 The market is approximately 3 km in length, and it starts at the Dong Kinh Nghia Thuc square and ends at the Dong Xuan market gate.
 Visitors are free to meander as they please, as the roads are blocked off to transportation.
 The market is free of commotion, as well, and visitors are instead greeted by locals conversing and music playing.
-The market is open every Friday, Saturday, and Sunday night from 8 p.m. and is open late.
+The night market is open every Friday, Saturday, and Sunday night from 8 p.m. and is open late.

 Hanoians have a tradition of meandering around the streets of the Old Quarter.
 Every weekend, the night market makes these same streets even livelier.
 The market attracts a large number of visitors, including both locals and tourists from around the world.
 Regardless of where they come from, all visitors attend in hopes of enjoying the easy-going vibe found here.
 There are a number of venues there for shopping as well as amazing street food.
-The Hanoi night market is surely a must-see attraction for anyone visiting the city.
+The night market of is surely a must-see attraction for anyone visiting the city.

-Though every aspect of the market is noteworthy, the shopping at the Hanoi night market cannot be beaten.
+Though every aspect of the market is noteworthy, the shopping at the night market cannot be beaten.
 There are a plethora of stalls selling a diverse number of products, including handicrafts, ceramics, porcelain, fashionable clothing and accessories, food, and more.
 In addition to the great shopping, visitors will also find cultural shows and entertainment activities held here.
-Meandering around the night market, you surely will have a great night of shopping with countless finds to bring back home after your traveling time in Hanoi.
+Meandering around the market, you surely will have a great night of shopping with countless finds to bring back home after your traveling time in Hanoi.

-Those who are looking for souvenirs in Vietnam should look no further than the Hanoi night market, as it is equipped with everything one needs to impress their friends and family back home.
+Those who are looking for souvenirs in Vietnam should look no further than the night market, as it is equipped with everything one needs to impress their friends and family back home.
 For many of foreign visitors, the handicrafts sold here are the most sought after products found at the weekend market.
 Visitors will find vendors selling bamboo dolls and pictures, handmade postcards, and even leather handbags.
 Necklaces, bracelets, keychains, and more are sold in a variety of shapes, sizes, and colors.

-Visitors will not be able to explore this market long without stopping at one of the delicious food vendors along the way.
+Visitors will not be able to explore the night market long without stopping at one of the delicious food vendors along the way.
 Food stalls pepper the market with cuisine from around the country, so there is surely a food vendor for everyone here.
 Many of stalls serve up traditional Hanoi food, including sweet soups, porridge with dough, sticky rice, and pho.
 Visitors will also be able to find snacks that are popular amongst Vietnamese children, most of which are sold at a reasonable price.
 Some of the best sweets include sticky candy, boiled sweet potatoes, and boiled sweet corn.

 The food area on Hang Buom Street is a must-visit destination where food vendors gather congregate.
 Pay attention to the t-sections, as this is where you can easily detect a more spacious area with a handful of people eating.